 30 Traditional and Popular Kenyan Foods

 Kenya is a country in East Africa.
 It is known for its wildlife safaris, beautiful landscapes, and of course, delicious food.
 The foods in Kenya are diverse and are a mix of ethnicity and tradition.
 I plan to visit Kenya soon, and these are the dishes I want to try or have already tried.
-I have many Kenyan friends, and because of them, I was able to try some of the dishes I mention below.
-The others are ones that I'm looking forward to trying.
+I have many Kenyan friends, and because of them, I was able to try some of the dishes I mentioned below.

 Ugali is a Kenyan staple.
 It's a dish made of maize flour; it's sometimes made of millet or sorghum flour.
 It's made by adding the maize flour to boiling water until you get a dough-like consistency.
 It's a bodybuilding food and good source of iron.
 I ate ugali many times as an accompaniment to beef stew and bean stew.
 I enjoyed it very much.
 Since then, I have learned to make it myself, and now I cook it often.